openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ```

 This will convert all models into the Inference Engine IR format.
 Models that
 were originally in that format are ignored.
-If model in PyTorch's format they will be
+If models in PyTorch's format they will be
 converted in supported ONNX format first.

 The current directory must be the root of a download tree created by the model